 Some of you may wonder why I got so sold on the idea of mind having such an enormous effect on body that it made me give up my supplements and simply stick to the golden rule of moderation in foods.

 Well, it may have a lot to do with my general conviction about the power of mind which got stronger after a decent study of the phenomenon of hypnotism.
-When I realized that a hypnotized dude will get drunk from a glass of water if told by hypnotist that it was whiskey - I threw my hands in the air and shouted "Eureka!"
+When I realized that a hypnotized dude will get drunk from a glass of water if told by hypnotist that it was whiskey---I threw my hands up and shouted "Eureka!"

 I didn't need another proof, but I got many, even by observing myself and my state of health and fitness after following a certain self-designed mental regimen.
 However, one story in particular brought me down to my "religious knees" about the power of mind over body.